NBK-code/ImageClassification/README.md

 ___________________________________

-For similar performance, the CNN model uses lesser parameters than the MLP model.
+For similar performance, the CNN model uses far lesser parameters than the MLP model.